rrrohit1/neural-network-by-hand/README.md

 # Building a NN from scratch

-In this implemenetation, I will be implementing a one-hidden-layer neural network for classification.
+In this implemenetation, I will be implementing a one-hidden-layer neural network for digit classification.

 Libraries to be used:
 - Numpy